nimesh158/ConnectFour/README.txt

-This the traditional CONNECTFOUR game.
+This is the traditional CONNECT FOUR game.